arduino/docs-content/content/arduino-cloud/07.api/02.arduino-iot-api/arduino-iot-api.md

 console.log(data[0].last_value);
 ```

 This is one of many examples of how to interact with the API.
-Now that you are setup, you can go on to explore the rest of the [Arduino IoT Cloud API](https://www.arduino.cc/reference/en/iot/api/).
+Now that you are setup, you can go on to explore the rest of the [Arduino Cloud API](https://www.arduino.cc/reference/en/iot/api/).

 ## Python®